About

 Statement of Faith

-With the historic church, Our Timeless Faith adheres to and affirms the ancient statements of faith, the Apostle’s Creed, the Nicene Creed, the Athanasian Creed and the Creed of Chalcedon.
+With the historic church, Our Timeless Faith adheres to and affirms the ancient statements of faith, the Apostle’s Creed, the Nicene Creed, the Athanasian Creed and the Lutheran Confessions, including the Unaltered Augsburg Confession.

 The Trinity: